betimer/note/webrtc/journey.md

 });
 ```

-## An extra field of video element in Safari in order to cross browser
+## An extra field of video element in Safari in order to cross-browser

 In safari, make sure these elements have been set